THE UNIVERSITY OF CONNECTICUT HEALTH CENTER

 1. The custodial department shall establish, and honor schedules to accomplish maintenance routines.

-2. Repairs of equipment containing ePHI will be in accordance with the UCHC System Maintenance Procedure
+2. Repairs of equipment containing ePHI will be in accordance with the UCH System Maintenance Procedure

 3. The custodial department shall be responsible for arranging the necessary regular maintenance of equipment.